 You wouldn’t imagine that a shrub that could be grown as a hedge could also live quite happily in a pot.
-The Photinia Red Robin is one of those versatile plants that is equally beautiful both tall and small, with an attractive display of copper colour leaves (new growth) against a green backdrop of older leaves.
+Photinia Red Robins are one of those versatile plants that are equally beautiful both tall and small, with an attractive display of copper colour leaves (new growth) against a green backdrop of older leaves.

 While this shrub does also produce flowers, the floral display has nothing on the red leaves that completely outshine them.
 This is why it’s considered the most popular cultivar of all the Photinia varieties.
 (See more Photinia varieties here).
 It’s even earned an award from the Royal Horticultural Society.

 The Photinia Red Robin earned its name because of the red tipped leaves that appear in springtime.
 Maybe part of the name inspiration was even a bird by the same name.

 The Photinia family includes shrubs from Asia and North America.
 These evergreen plants are grown because of their beautiful coloured leaves and there are many hybrids available, like the Red Robin.
 This hybrid’s family roots can be traced back to Japan.

 The new leaves of this shrub start off in a copper red colour and later become dark green as the growth establishes itself.
 The flowers that appear in spring are a cream white and after them comes a red fruit.

 Full or partial sun

 White or cream

 Small and red